TRANSLATION BUREAU

-There are different cases: lost passport, committing an offense, expired visa, court hearing, replacing another translator, etc.
+There are different cases: lost passport, committing an offence, expired visa, court hearing, replacing another translator, etc.

-An English/Spanish interpreter will be able to come to you promptly and provide necessary support.
+An English/Spanish interpreter will be able to come to you promptly and provide the necessary support.

-As we collected a serious amount of cases in providing interpreter assistance, we have decided to sum up this experience.
+As we collected a serious number of cases in providing interpreter assistance, we have decided to sum up this experience.
 Below we give our comments on the most frequent cases of our practice.

 Before your visit:

 1) Prepare a document proving you are staying/living on the territory of Russia (hotel receipt, hotel voucher etc.).
-The main idea, such document shall have a stamp and the address of your sojourn status;
+The main idea, such a document should have a stamp and the address of your sojourn status;

-2) Prepare a short (better in written) explanation on how you lost your passport (stolen);
+2) Prepare a short (better written) explanation of how you lost your passport (or was stolen);

-3) Take only necessary things you need.
+3) Take only the necessary things you need.
 There is no need to take your entire luggage.
-Police may not let you in if you have too much things with yourself.
+The police may not let you in if you have too many things with yourself.

 Time: 1-3 hours.

 STEP 2 (Optional).
-If apart from your passport you lost (being stolen) your migration card (google “миграционная карта” for picture) you need to visit one more place.
+If, apart from your passport, you have lost (was stolen) your migration card (google “миграционная карта” for picture), you need to visit one more place.
 It is an office of the Federal Migration Service of Russia.
-The principle how to find this one is the same as for the police station.
-As for Moscow, such offices are typically located in the same building as council house (Moi documenty/Мои документы).
-Example for googling: Мои документы (the name of the district you are staying in (e.g. Basmanniy/Басманный)).
+The principle of how to find this one is the same as for the police station.
+As in Moscow, such offices are typically located in the same building as the council house (Moi documenty/Мои документы).
+Example of googling: Мои документы (the name of the district you are staying in [e.g. Basmanniy/Басманный]).

 ATTENTION: VISIT ONLY AFTER YOU GET AN EMERGENCY PASSPORT!